ShubhamChauhan22222/FASEROH_test/README.md

 # Fast Accurate Symbolic Empirical Representation Of Histograms Project - GSoC 2025 Evaluation Test

-This repository contains the work for the **FASEROH Project** evaluation for prospective GSoC 2025 applicants.
-It includes two Jupyter notebooks demonstrating solutions for the following tasks completed:
+This repository contains the work for the **FASEROH Project** evaluation for GSoC 2025.
+It includes two Jupyter notebooks and one python file demonstrating solutions for the following tasks completed:

 - **Common Task 1: Dataset Preprocessing**
   Used Sympy to generate dataset of functions with their Taylor expansions (up to the fourth order) and tokenize the dataset.